beast911/practice-ds/README.md

 For example, [1,2,3,1,2] has 3 different integers: 1, 2, and 3.
 A subarray is a contiguous part of an array. [**Learned**](leetcode/subarraysWithKDistinct.js)

+- **[718.
+Maximum Length of Repeated Subarray]** Given two integer arrays nums1 and nums2, return the maximum length of a subarray that appears in both arrays. [**Learned**](leetcode/findLength.js)
+  _Note_: this is actually DP.
+Come back to this question again.
+Important concept to learn.

+- **[438.
+Find All Anagrams in a String]** Given two strings s and p, return an array of all the start indices of p's anagrams in s.
+You may return the answer in any order.

+An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once. [**Learned**](leetcode/findAnagrams.js)

+__Note__: this is string matching. technique involved should be similar to Rabin-Karp algorithm for pattern match.
+Trick is to remember different mechanisms to compare strings like:
+  - ASCII pattern match
+  - exact string match
+  - Modulo hash value match